 You can do good things alone, but with a team, you can do great ones!
 This being said, ArchBee offers integrations with over 20 useful tools, like Slack, Intercom, and Google Analytics.

 There is no doubt that ArchBee is a powerful team wiki software and IT documentation tool.
-With its great editor and all the integrations and features, it sure is one of the best software.
+Moreover, with its great editor and all the integrations and features, it sure is one of the best software.

 If what you read in this ArchBee review didn’t convince you that this is the software for you, or maybe you have different needs, here are some ArchBee alternatives that might help you best:

-For a detailed comparison between ArchBee and its alternatives, go here.
+For a detailed comparison between ArchBee and its alternatives, go to our dedicated page.

 ArchBee Review Conclusion